AdobeDocs/experience-manager-65.en/help/mobile/phonegap-app-details-tile.md

 ---
 title: Manage App Tile
-seo-title: Manage App Tile
 description: Follow this page to learn about the Manage App Tile on the app dashboard that provides the ability to modify details about the Application.
-seo-description: Follow this page to learn about the Manage App Tile on the app dashboard that provides the ability to modify details about the Application.
-uuid: bde75ecd-8694-427c-9b16-2c4ab2fd4d8b
 contentOwner: User
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/MOBILE
 topic-tags: authoring-adobe-phonegap-enterprise
-discoiquuid: a87834c9-247c-49fa-9978-a969230db91c
 exl-id: 8bcf70ef-94d2-4958-90b5-bc375b360916
 ---
 # Manage App Tile{#manage-app-tile}

 >[!NOTE]
 >
->Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (e.g. React).
+>Adobe recommends using the SPA Editor for projects that require single page application framework-based client-side rendering (for example, React).
 [Learn more](/help/sites-developing/spa-overview.md).

 The **Manage App** Tile on the App Dashboard provides the ability to modify details about the Application.
-To open the Details page click on the Manage App tile's details link.
-From within the Manage App page you can edit the PhoneGap Application Configuration (config.xml) settings and prepare your application for submission to the various application stores.
+To open the Details page, click the Manage App tile's details link.
+From within the Manage App page, you can edit the PhoneGap Application Configuration (config.xml) settings and prepare your application for submission to the various application stores.

 ![chlimage_1-116](assets/chlimage_1-116.png)

 ## Understanding the Manage App Tile {#understanding-the-manage-app-tile}

-You can drill into each tile in the **Manage App** tile to view or edit details by clicking the '...' in the bottom right corner.
+You can drill into each tile in the **Manage App** tile to view or edit details by clicking the '...' in the bottom-right corner.

 ### The Basic tab {#the-basic-tab}